zukohere/Belly-Button-Biodiversity-Dashboard/README.md

-# plotly-challenge
-Repo for HW 15
+# Belly Button Biodiversity Dashboard

 Deployed at: https://zukohere.github.io/Belly-Button-Biodiversity-Dashboard/

 This project entails interactive dashboard by subject for measurements associated with a study of biodiversity in the human navel.
 A dropdown menu by subject id populates a list of demographic info as well as visualizations associated with the study data.